 Lurie Children’s treats more children with asthma than any other area hospital or medical center.
-Our asthma program brings together pulmonary and allergy experts to collaborate on treatment and provide world-class care for children and adolescents.
+Our experts provide thorough evaluation and comprehensive testing for asthma and its possible triggers.
 Our goal is to work with families to help minimize the effect of asthma on children by creating treatment plans to prevent symptoms and effectively respond to symptoms when they occur.

 Working together, we can create a home management plan to help your child stay healthy and lead an active lifestyle.
 Education is an important element of the plan, and we help you prepare all caregivers to respond to symptoms when necessary.

 Our integrated team includes physicians, pediatric nurse practitioners and pediatric nursing staff to care for children with asthma.